-"At my friends wedding after the ceremony, my cousin, his best man, got completely destroyed before his best man's speech.
-He proceeded to go up on stage, ramble for 15-20 minutes telling crude jokes and how many women the groom had slept before he met his now wife.
+"At my friend's wedding after the ceremony, my cousin—his best man—got completely destroyed before his best man's speech.
+He proceeded to go up on stage, ramble for 15 to 20 minutes telling crude jokes and how many women the groom had slept with before he met his now wife.
 He then jumped off the stage, fell over on the landing and split his pants open down the ass.
 Still not done, he challenged the groom's 75-year-old grandpa to a wrestling match...and lost.
 Groom told him after he woke up from passing out later on the floor in the corner that he'd never forgive him."

-"My dad was at a wedding where there were all sorts of 'pristine and exquisite' sauces and garnishes (it was basically re-bottled ketchup, and mayo).
-And when people got their food they would just garnish it however they wanted, my dad reached for the ketchup and tried to get some out.
+"My dad was at a wedding where there were all sorts of 'pristine and exquisite' sauces and garnishes (it was basically re-bottled ketchup and mayo).
+And when people got their food they would just garnish it however they wanted.
+My dad reached for the ketchup and tried to get some out.
 But, keeping to the order of ketchup, none came out.
 So he shook the ketchup like anyone else would to allow it to flow out.
-One problem, he forgot to put the cap on just as he shook it in a motion over his shoulder, who was behind him?
+One problem: He forgot to put the cap on just as he shook it in a motion over his shoulder, [and] who was behind him?
 The bride...in her white dress.
-Our family isn't in contact with them any more."
+Our family isn't in contact with them anymore."

 "My mom toasting the groom (not me, thankfully) and saying how thankful she was to have the bride come into his life, thereby removing any questions about the groom's sexual orientation."

-"I bartend weddings so I get to see like 20-30 a year, and probably the craziest thing I've ever seen was only a couple of weeks ago.
+"I bartend weddings so I get to see like 20 to 30 a year, and probably the craziest thing I've ever seen was only a couple of weeks ago.
 The bride was absolutely plastered, bar was closed, and she's leaning against the bar.
-Some really dorky guy comes up to her and starts telling her how he thought they were always more than friends, and they had a deep connection, and as if to just shut this moron up, the bride pulls the top of her dress down, says 'there', and then walks away."
+Some really dorky guy comes up to her and starts telling her how he thought they were always more than friends, and they had a deep connection, and as if to just shut this moron up, the bride pulls the top of her dress down, says 'there,' and then walks away."

-Read more of these absolutely horrifying wedding stories here.
+Read more of these absolutely horrifying wedding stories on Reddit.